Published: 13:50, April 22, 2026 | Updated: 10:44, April 23, 2026

 A 2020 Legislative Council report said previous studies by the Competition Commission and Consumer Council were stonewalled by a lack of access to crucial data, such as costs, profits and net margin of stakeholders, making it impossible to dispel consumer skepticism.

 Oil companies routinely cite Hong Kong’s astronomical land and operating costs as justification for high fuel prices.
-However, Zhou Wen, associate professor at the University of Hong Kong Business School, said that such claims are not economically sound, adding that land prices are a fixed cost and should not affect prices.
+However, Zhou Wen, associate professor at the University of Hong Kong Business School, said that such claims are not economically sound.
+Land prices are a fixed cost and should not influence a business’ optimal pricing.

-For example, the profit margin on gasoline — after deducting the fixed HK$6.06-per-liter tax and import costs — has soared sixfold over the past 20 years, from about HK$2 per liter to over HK$20 today, far outpacing inflation.
+Some stations were built decades ago, when land prices were much lower, yet their fuel isn’t cheaper today, he said.
+For example, the profit margin on gasoline — after deducting the fixed HK$6.06 tax and import costs — has soared sixfold over the past 20 years, from about HK$2 per liter to over HK$20 today, far outpacing inflation.

 ALSO READ: HK’s fuel subsidy measures reflect adaptability, pragmatism